harsifatsingh/CheckMate-AI/README.md

 - Legal moves highlight.
 - Release on a valid square to finalize the move.

-## Known Limitations

-- No advanced repetition or 50-move rule detection by default (unless you added it).
-- No time control (clocks) are included in this basic version.
-- If you encounter any illegal AI moves, ensure you’re calling `generate_legal_moves` rather than `generate_pseudo_legal_moves`.

 ## Contributing

 1. Fork the repository and clone locally.